 Rush Enterprises: 3Q Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHB) on Wednesday reported third-quarter profit of $39.1 million.
+NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHA) on Wednesday reported third-quarter earnings of $39.1 million.

-On a per-share basis, the New Braunfels, Texas-based company said it had profit of $1.05.
+The New Braunfels, Texas-based company said it had profit of $1.05 per share.

-The commercial vehicle retailer posted revenue of $1.6 billion in the period.
+The commercial vehicle dealership operator posted revenue of $1.6 billion in the period.

-Rush Enterprises shares have increased 26% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $44.75, an increase of 34% in the last 12 months.
+Rush Enterprises shares have increased 27% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $43.86, a climb of 31% in the last 12 months.

 View Comments